-Mediation and arbitration are similar in that they are alternatives to conventional litigation, and are often used in combination with litigation (opponents can try to negotiate first, and if that fails, move on to trial).
+Mediation and arbitration are similar in that they are alternatives to conventional litigation and are often used in combination with litigation (opponents can try to negotiate first, and if that fails, move on to trial).

 Litigation is something that people usually tend to avoid.
-It’s expensive, time-consuming, emotionally exhausting and uncertain –-once a judge or jury resolves the case, you can never be sure of the outcome.
+It’s expensive, time-consuming, emotionally exhausting, and uncertain –-once a judge or jury resolves the case, you can never be sure of the outcome.
 Because litigation for most of us is so expensive, alternative conflict resolution, such as arbitration and mediation, has become increasingly common.
-But you should first know the difference between arbitration and mediation, before going on with potential alternative conflict settlements.
+But you should first know the difference between arbitration and mediation before going on with potential alternative conflict settlements.

 As an essential part of the legal process, mediation has enjoyed growing popularity.

 Mediation achieves such high success rates because the parties come together in an atmosphere where they can express their position openly and confidentially to a neutral third party.
-Mediation is seeking to minimise the problems and bring them into a proper context.
+Mediation is seeking to minimize the problems and bring them into a proper context.
 Participants also feel much better after getting a chance to get things “off their

-chest,” and often benefit from seeing the point of view of the other group.
+chest” and often benefit from seeing the point of view of the other group.

 The neutrality and more comfortable mediation environment will remove the urge to pursue aggressive litigation until both sides have seen all the issues in a fair light.

-Mediation should be used for any form of conflict; there is no need to wait until a disagreement results in a lawsuit, and a judge orders them to mediate.
-Pre-lawsuit mediation is commonly recognised as a practical way to settle conflicts before they become litigation.
+Mediation should be used for any form of conflict; there is no need to wait until a disagreement results in a lawsuit and a judge orders them to mediate.
+Pre-lawsuit mediation is commonly recognized as a practical way to settle conflicts before they become litigation.
 In addition to being confidential and non-binding, mediation is relatively fast and affordable as opposed to litigation.
 If you are looking for a mediator to advise you, check out this boutique law firm in Singapore.